PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 Using the "Show" radio buttons, you can change background on the flight path to show either the surface (aka tree-top, in shades of green), the ground (in shades of brown), or the area imaged by the drones thermal video camera.

-# Viewing individual objects found
+## Viewing individual objects found
-After the run is completed, on the main form, the list shows all the objects found.
+In the main page, the list shows all the objects found.
 Clicking on the "pop-out" button at top-left of this list opens the Object Explorer form:

 ![Object Explorer](./Static/ObjectExplorer.png?raw=true "Object Explorer")